bigcommerce/grphp/README.md

 $resp = $client->call($request, 'GetThing');
 $thing = $resp->getResponse(); // Things\Thing
 echo $thing->id; // 1234
-echo $resp->getElapsed(); // 1.03ms
+echo $resp->getStatusCode(); // 0 (these are gRPC status codes)
 echo $resp->getStatusDetails(); // OK
 ```

 ## Authentication

 Authentication is done via adapters, which are specified in the config.
-You can either pass
+You can either pass in:
-in:

 * The string "basic" for basic HTTP auth
-* A string class name
+* A string class name for an existing class
-* An instantiated object that extends `Grphp\Authentication\Base
+* An instantiated object that extends `Grphp\Authentication\Base`

 ### Basic Authentication